Our Impact

 We do not use shells, coral or any materials harvested from the sea.

-90% of our fabric is Ecovero viscose, sourced from certified renewable forests.
-The other 10% (viscose and cotton) is sourced from traceable supply chains and manufactured responsibly.
+73% of our fabric is Ecovero viscose, sourced from certified renewable forests.
+The other 17% is cotton sourced from traceable supply chains and manufactured responsibly.

 We only print digitally, and all piece-dyed fabrics use a low liquor ratio in the dyeing process.